An immersive performing arts experience at the Osher School of Music!

-Registration for 2024 summer camps will open on Thursday, February 1, 2024 and remains open right through the spring.
-Waiting lists are kept.
+Registration for 2025 summer camps will open on Saturday, February 1, 2025

 Before you register for a camp, a parent/guardian must create an account, then additional persons can be added to that account: alternate adults or campers.
-Parents/guardians should be doing the registration process, not campers.
+Parents/guardians should be doing the registration process, not campers

 Parents /guardians, please go to our Ultracamp camp management site where you can register one or more campers.
 Login if you already have an account, or create a new account in the primary parent/guardian’s name.